dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

 ### 2.4.1 Tuple Assignment
 Another form of assignment, known as *tuple assignment*, allows several variables to be assigned at once.
-All of the right-hand side expressions are evaluated before any of the vari- ables are updated, making this form most useful when some of the variables appear on both sides of the assignment, as happens, for example, when swapping the values of two variables:
+All of the right-hand side expressions are evaluated before any of the variables are updated, making this form most useful when some of the variables appear on both sides of the assignment, as happens, for example, when swapping the values of two variables:
 ```go
   x, y = y, x
   a[i], a[j] = a[j], a[i]